orzcode/etchasketch/README.md

 TODO:

-Responsivity - gridblocks not resizing automatically; gutter gaps appear.
+Responsivity - grid width fixed using `flex-shrink: 0` however auto-flexing may be better

 Add a footer